 Here you will find excellence in the breadth and quality of our 300 academic degree programs, and in the highly talented faculty who will help mold you into a critical thinker.
 Here you will find a metropolitan setting that places you in the heart of a dynamic, regional economy, and in sync with the pulse of business, government and the community.
-Most important, here you will discover energy, in the high-tech classrooms of our new academic buildings, in our new Student Union and Student Recreation and Wellness Center, and among the 200 student organizations on campus.
+Most important, here you will discover energy in our high-tech classrooms, in our Student Union and Student Recreation and Wellness Center, and among the nearly 300 student organizations on campus.

 Excellence, opportunity and energy.
 You will find all three at The University of Akron.